 The Wise Men’s Astronomy and Astrology

 “The Bible condemns astrology (Leviticus 19:26; Deuteronomy 18:10; Isaiah 8:19), yet God blessed the wise men (Magi) and seemed to even guide them with the stars to show the birthplace of Christ.
 First, astrology is a belief system that studying the arrangement and movement of the stars can foretell events, whether good or bad.
-Second, the star (singular) in the biblical story was to announce the birth of Christ, not to foretell it.
+Second, the star (singular) in the biblical story was to announce Christ’s birth, not foretell it.
 God gave the star to the Magi to let them know that the Christ child had already been born (Matthew 2:16).
 Third, there are other instances in the Bible in which the stars and planets are used by God to reveal his desires.
 The stars declare God’s glory (Psalms 19:1-6); creation reveals his existence (Rom.
 1:18-20) and will be affected by the return of Christ (Matthew 24:29-30).
 So the star guiding the Magi was not used to predict, but to proclaim the birth of Christ.”
 (47)

 God put the stars and constellations in the heavens to indicate seasons and time and to declare His glory.

 God said, “Let there be lights in the expanse of the sky to separate the day from the night, and let them be signs to indicate seasons and days and years, (Genesis 1:14 NET)